Human Ethics research

 How to prepare and lodge an ethics application

-Tim Mattingsbrooke, current MGSE Ethics Officer, goes through the process of producing an ethics application for the research you wish to undertake.
-Here is the PowerPoint presentation (see attached) on ethics – it’s not that hard… really!
+Tim Mattingsbrooke, MGSE Human Research Ethics Consultant, goes through the process of producing an ethics application for the research you wish to undertake.
+Here is his PowerPoint presentation on "Ethics – it’s not that hard… really!"

 MGSE recommends the following secure online data collection tools, data storage and associated statistical support, which meet Research Ethics and Integrity guidelines:

 - Qualtrics – an online survey tool that allows users to easily create surveys, design them collaboratively and share responses with others, and is available to all staff and research students.